These supplemental tests help you determine if your adult students are ready for the newest high school equivalency (HSE) tests on the market today.

 Following are sample test items from the TABE Advanced level tests.

-The Algebra/Geometry test offers students a chance to demonstrate mastery of higher-level mathematics skills needed in certain academic, vocational, technical, and employment situations, or before attempting the GED Mathematics test.
+The Algebra/Geometry test offers students a chance to demonstrate mastery of higher-level mathematics skills needed in certain academic, vocational, technical, and employment situations, or before attempting the a HSE Mathematics test.
 These two subject areas are combined into one test and presented in a single test book containing 60 selected response items.

 The Social Studies test contains both stimulus-based and stand-alone items.
 Items are based on a variety of material, including drawings and graphs.
 Groups of items associated with a stimulus assess a range of thinking skills.